DrCytometer/Simplified-flowcytoscript/README.md

 Please note that the automated cluster annotations are not very good.
 This is a first attempt at this.
 An improved version is in progress.

-Code is available and free for academic users.
-Commercial users should contact Adrian Liston to discuss licensing options.
+Code is available and free use under the GPL3 license.

 This simplified version of the flowcytoscript (Crossentropy test) is intended to be usable by people with little to no experience in programming.
 All inputs are